Agbekojude/alx-zero_day/README.md

 My first readme
-am here to do hard things to make a change
+Am here to do hard things to make a change